vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 It was just expected of me.
 I was on a journey to learn more about myself, and this was just a phase of my life

 This whole phase has caused massive strife in my life.
 Identity crisis.
 A [lost of self](https://www.vincentntang.com/maintaining-a-sense-of-self/).
+The feeling of [losing everything](https://www.vincentntang.com/deciding-what-to-keep/) all over again

 ![](./img/storytelling3.png)
 _skyline, Dallas, TX_